Thinking about a major or minor in anthropology? Worried about what your parents and friends might think?

 The anthropology major provides students with a broad background in the field as well as intensive knowledge about specific subfields and geographical regions.
 It prepares students for a wide variety of jobs in business, government and non-governmental organizations, as well as training that may lead to advanced studies in Anthropology as well as in professional schools (law school, medical school, etc.).
 Our undergraduate majors have also gone on to the very top graduate programs in the country.

-When most people hear the word "anthropology" they think bones and stones, Indiana Jones, or "primitive" people in face paint.
+When most people hear the word "anthropology" they think bones and stones or Indiana Jones.
 Modern anthropology is actually comprised of four subfields: sociocultural anthropology, linguistic anthropology, archaeology, and biological anthropology.
 (Outside the United States, the four fields often occupy different departments.)
-While you might be more familiar with the "primitive people" stereotype of anthropology from TV shows like "Third Rock from the Sun" or National Geographic magazine, you should know that anthropologists can be found studying every corner of the globe, every culture, and every time period, from ancient kingdoms to contemporary small-scale societies to the shopping malls of Orange County.
+Anthropologists can be found studying every corner of the globe, every culture, and every time period, from ancient kingdoms to contemporary small-scale societies to the shopping malls of Orange County.

 The Department of Anthropology at UC Irvine specializes in sociocultural anthropology, the subfield of anthropology devoted to the comparative and in-depth study of culture.
-Some of our faculty also have research interests and expertise in linguistic anthropology, the branch of the field devoted to the study of the relationships among language, culture, and society.
+Some of our faculty also have research interests and expertise in linguistic anthropology, the branch of the field devoted to the study of the relationships among language, culture, and society and in archaeology, the subfield devoted to the study of human history and material culture.
 Sociocultural anthropology emphasizes field research.
 In other words, although we may use surveys or statistical data like other social scientists, we also spend a lot of time "hanging out" with the people we study, listening to them talk, attending carefully to their words, the worlds they spin from them, and the rich texture of their everyday lives.
 We offer courses that expose our majors and minors to the breadth of the field as well as demonstrate the significance of anthropology to contemporary society.

 There are a lot of good majors at UC Irvine.
 Naturally, we think ours is one of the best.
-Few students major in Anthropology, and we think this is an asset since it allows our faculty and graduate students to give undergraduate anthropology majors individual attention and to work closely with them, often in seminar-style settings or on their own independent research projects.
+Relatively few students major in Anthropology, and we think this is an asset since it allows our faculty and graduate students to give undergraduate anthropology majors individual attention and to work closely with them, often in seminar-style settings or on their own independent research projects.
 Our undergraduate majors have undertaken independent research on children's conceptions of time; transformations in the meanings of coinage and money; artists and art dealers in Udaipur, India; beliefs about health among Asian-Americans in Orange County...the list goes on.
 Anthropology is as broad as the wide world around us and as diverse as the communities and cultures occupying the globe.
-Anthropology undergraduates develop a unique set of skills, dipping into the tool-kits of both the humanities and the social sciences, and marrying critical inquiry with empirical research and specialized knowledge about the breadth of the world's cultures as well as in-depth knowledge about particular world regions.
-It has been called the most humanistic of the social sciences, and the most scientific of the humanities.
-You can learn more about anthropology and the major by following some of the links to the right.
+Anthropology undergraduates develop a unique set of skills, dipping into the tool-kits of both the humanities and the social sciences, and combining critical inquiry with empirical research, specialized knowledge about the breadth of the world's cultures, and in-depth knowledge about particular world regions.
+Anthropology has been called the most humanistic of the social sciences, and the most scientific of the humanities.
+You can learn more about anthropology and the major by following some of the links above.

 So, why not stand out in the crowd and consider a major in Anthropology?